Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Background material

 \subsection{Modelling gravitational redshift of quantum photons}

 We are now interested in modelling the effects of gravitational redshift on the quantum state of the photon.
 Gravitational redshift is an effect predicted by classical general relativity \cite{Einstein:1908,Wald:1995} that has been now firmly established by precision measurements \cite{bothwellResolvingGravitationalRedshift2022,PhysRevLett.45.2081,zhengLabbasedTestGravitational2023, mullerPrecisionMeasurementGravitational2010}.
-At its core, this effect can be seen arising as a consequence of the mismatch in local time-keeping of two observers located at different heights in the gravitational potential \cite{Wald:1995}.
-The relation between local frequencies $\Omega_\text{A}$ and $\Omega_\text{B}$, as measured by two different (pointlike) observers Alice and Bob respectively, is given by
+At its core, this effect can be seen arising as a consequence of the mismatch in local time-keeping of two \emph{pointlike} observers located at different heights in the gravitational potential \cite{Wald:1995}.
+The relation between local frequencies $\Omega_\text{A}$ and $\Omega_\text{B}$, as measured by two different pointlike observers Alice and Bob respectively, is given by

 where $\chi^2$ is the redshift factor.
-Here, $U_K$ is the four velocity of Alice ($K=$A) and Bob ($K=$B), while $P=P^\mu\partial_\mu$ is the four-momentum of the photon.
-Note that $\chi^2$ can be re-written as $\chi^2=1+z$, where $z$ is the also called the redshift in a significant part of the literature \cite{Wald:1995,Will_2014,DelvaSchoenemannDilssner_2018}.
-We choose to retain the notation $\chi^2$ for the redshift in agreement with recent literature on which this work is based \cite{Bruschi:Ralph:2014,Alanis:Schell:Bruschi:2023}.
+Here, $U_K$ is the four velocity of Alice ($K=\textrm{A}$) and Bob ($K=\textrm{B}$), while $P=P^\mu\partial_\mu$ is the four-momentum of the photon, and the photon is emitted at position $x^\mu_\textrm{i}$ and detected at position $x^\mu_\textrm{f}$.
+Note that $\chi^2$ can be re-written as $\chi^2=1+z$, where $z$ is the also called the redshift in a significant part of the literature \cite{Wald:1995,Will_2014,DelvaSchoenemannDilssner_2018}.\footnote{Our convention for $z$ implies that $z>0$ for blueshift processes, while $z<0$ for redshift processes, which is opposite to the conventions typically found in the literature.} We choose to retain the notation $\chi^2$ for the redshift in agreement with recent literature on which this work is based \cite{Bruschi:Ralph:2014,Alanis:Schell:Bruschi:2023}.